IttaiTumelo/TheZigMovie/README.md

 ## Tech

 The technologies used to build this app are:
-Client-Side - ReactJS, Webpack, TypeScript
+Client-Side - ReactJS, Vite, TypeScript
-Server-Side - .NET Core Web Api
+Server-Side - .NET Core Web Api (.NET 8 or greater)

 ## Bonus Points

 1. Using Singleton Pattern for the Http Client that access the Movie API (Server-Side)
 2. Using Inversion of Control (aka Dependency Injection) throughout on the (Server-Side)
-3. Using React Hooks or Redux to manage state (Client-Side)
+3. Using React Hooks, Zustand  or Redux to manage state (Client-Side)
 4. Using React Router DOM for routing (Client-Side)
 5. Use bootstrap for styling the website (Client-Side)
 6. Add Swagger UI to document your API create a new API key and it will be listed under the heading "API Key (v3 auth)"